esper-io/dev-docs/docs/home/devconsole/device-template/imei-provisioning-template/index.md

 ![Device Template](https://documentation-media.s3.amazonaws.com/images/20.width-800.png?AWSAccessKeyId=AKIAJHOTEM5S4GAN2SGA)

-The csv file containing the imei's and serial numbers should adhere to the below conditions-
+The csv file containing the IMEI's and serial numbers should adhere to the below conditions-

-*   The imei numbers and serial numbers can be entered separated by comma in the csv file
+*   The IMEI numbers and serial numbers can be entered separated by comma in the csv file
-*   The imei numbers should be valid 15 digits.
+*   The IMEI numbers should be valid 15 digits.
 Serial numbers do not have any validation.
 *   File should not be empty
 *   The first line and column of the excel file should be exactly- "imei1, imei2, serialnumber"
-*   For any line imei1 , imei2 , serialnumber all the three should not be empty
+*   For any line imei1 , imei2 , serial number all the three should not be empty
-*   Invalid imei will not be accepted.
-Imeis are being validated through Luhn's algorithm.
+*   Invalid IMEI will not be accepted.
+IMEIs are being validated through Luhn's algorithm.
 *   There should not be more than 3 values for a row
-*   Duplicate Imeis should not be uploaded.
+*   Duplicate IMEIs should not be uploaded.
-*   Imei and serial number should not be switched.
+*   IMEI and serial number should not be switched.
-*   If user does not want to add a second imei or serial number, they should leave the space blank between the commas
+*   If user does not want to add a second IMEI or serial number, they should leave the space blank between the commas

-**Examples for csv , where a serial number or an imei number could be missing**
+**Examples for csv , where a serial number or an IMEI number could be missing**

 ![Screenshot 2019-05-19 at 12.54.58 PM (2).png](https://documentation-media.s3.amazonaws.com/images/Screenshot_2019-05-19_at_12.54.58_PM_2.width-500.png?AWSAccessKeyId=AKIAJHOTEM5S4GAN2SGA)